evalAI2eval/evalAI2eval.github.io/index.md

 [^presentation]: Your presentation should be 15 minutes, strictly enforced, so that there is time for questions

 [^peerrev]: there is a [short form](https://docs.google.com/forms/d/e/1FAIpQLSdAPkOT8xL473iwW8B4rPqcnFJNyJ5xtHG9yaTVvtLYG70juA/viewform?usp=header) to complete for each benchmark, you should take notes enough to complete the forms after class, once per presenatation

+[^paperreqs]: the paper should be in the style (tone and content level) of a CS conference.
+It should be 6-10 pages in the neurips format( [latex from neurips](https://media.neurips.cc/Conferences/NeurIPS2025/Styles.zip) or `arxiv_nips` myst template), including figures, but unlimited additional pages for references.

 ## LLM use